rayhanur-rahman/resumewebsitebuilder/milestone3/PROCESS.md

 |14|Validate yml file's attributes uploaded by user|3|#40|Incomplete after 1st iteration|
 |15|merge all data into a single json and then convert it to yml|2| #39|Incomplete after 1st iteration|

+Some of the strategies we followed are given below:
-As the worksheet clearly states, we divided the tasks that we had in hand into subtasks and classified them as per the use case.
-The points and the developers that were assigned to each task can be viewed in the corresponding issue number.
-After having set the targets for the 1st iteration, we completed almost all the tasks barring the issue numbers #29,#40 and #39.
-Some of the reasons that we identified for this backlog during our corresponding scrum meeting was that we underestimated the time we required to complete those tasks.
+1. As the worksheet clearly states, we divided the tasks that we had in hand into subtasks and classified them as per the use case.
+2. The points and the developers that were assigned to each task can be viewed in the corresponding issue number.
+3. After having set the targets for the 1st iteration, we completed almost all the tasks barring the issue numbers #29,#40 and #39.
+4. Some of the reasons that we identified for this backlog during our corresponding scrum meeting was that we underestimated the time we required to complete those tasks.

 We have provided the screenshot of the kanban board at the end of iteration 1.

 ![](Iteration1KANBAN.png)